Last Updated on November 8, 2021

 Oglebay Festival of Lights, West Virginia

-The Oglebay Festival of Lights in Wheeling, West Virginia attracts visitors from Pennsylvania, West Virginia and Ohio for its impressive displays of thousands of twinkling Christmas Lights.
-The display started in 1985 and has grown into the one of the top Christmas light displays in the country!
+The Oglebay Festival of Lights in Wheeling, West Virginia attracts visitors from Pennsylvania, West Virginia, and Ohio for its impressive displays of thousands of twinkling Christmas Lights.
+The display started in 1985 and has grown into one of the top Christmas light displays in the country!

 In this 6-mile drive-through display, you can see a multitude of animals, holiday characters, and pop culture figures in the form of Christmas lights!
 The Festival of Lights runs from late November until after the New Year.
-One of the best parts of the Festival of Lights is that you can purchase a pass for $25 that is valid for duration of the season!
-So you can go back as a many times as you would like.
-In addition to the light show, the Oglebay Resort offers multiple overnight packages that include other Christmas and holiday themed fun!
-You can tour the holiday decorated Oglebay Mansion, visit the reindeer at the Good Zoo, and much more!
+One of the best parts of the Festival of Lights is that you can purchase a pass for $25 and it’s valid for the duration of the season!
+So you can go back as many times as you would like.
+In addition to the light show, the Oglebay Resort offers multiple overnight packages that include other Christmas and holiday-themed fun!
+You can tour the holiday-decorated Oglebay Mansion, visit the reindeer at the Good Zoo, and much more!

 ZooLights at the National Zoo, Washington DC